Summary

 - linear models:

-lm(y ~ x, data = dataset)
+lm(y ~ x, data = dataset) - logistic models:

-glm(y ~ x, data = dataset, family=binomial)
+glm(y ~ x, data = dataset, family=binomial) - For multiple predictors, use

-for an additive model orx1 * x2
+~ x1 + x2for an additive model orx1 * x2to include interactions

 - linear models: